sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/index.md

 ## Sourcegraph extension API

-> NOTE: Sourcegraph extensions are being deprecated with the upcoming Sourcegraph 4.0 release.
+> NOTE: Sourcegraph extensions are being deprecated with the upcoming Sourcegraph September release.
 [Learn more](../../../extensions/deprecation.md).

 The Sourcegraph extension API allows developers to write extensions that extend the functionality of Sourcegraph.